UWCS/stardust/content/news/2025-03-09-help-im-trapped-in-a-newsletter-writing-factory-newsletter-t2-w10.md

 [taxonomies]
 categories = ["Newsletter"]
 +++
-Unfortunately I made some poor decisions and got reelected as secretary.
+Unfortunately I made some poor decisions and got re-elected as secretary.
 That's a terrible shame, because you've all signed yourself up for another year of insane newsletters, but let's be honest, who actually reads these anyway?

 As always, we have our wonderful Welfare Officers here to help you if you encounter any issues: Thomas (@tomo.li) and Raven (@raven0034)